edraj/frontend-skeleton/readme.md

 The Frontend requires a proper setup of DMART server.

-Currently the codie is confirgured to use https://api.dmart.cc (The configuration option `backend` can be found under src/config.ts)
+Currently the code is confirgured to use https://api.dmart.cc (The configuration option `backend` can be found under src/config.ts)

 ```bash